IB Advising Structure

 The purpose of this committee is to help you plan your program through advancement to candidacy, assuring that you are broadly educated in biology and prepared to move in unexpected directions as your career unfolds.
 Your committee will also advise you on specialized training.
 This committee may become part or all of your Dissertation Committee after you have advanced to candidacy.

-First years are to form their Advisory Committee (sometimes referred to as Supervisory Committee) at the start of their first semester.
+First years are to form their Advisory Committee (sometimes referred to as Supervisory Committee) before or at the start of their first semester.
 This Committee consists of your mentor and two other faculty members, one of whom must be from Integrative Biology.
+The student must meet with the committee and complete an annual review before September in their first Fall semester.

 Ask your mentor for suggestions about who would be most appropriate.